 Willow Street is a somewhat small town located in the state of Pennsylvania.
 With a population of 7,820 people and two constituent neighborhoods, Willow Street is the 176th largest community in Pennsylvania.

 Willow Street real estate is some of the most expensive in Pennsylvania, although Willow Street house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willow Street is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Willow Street isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Willow Street are a mix of both white- and blue-collar jobs.
 Overall, Willow Street is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Willow Street who work in office and administrative support (18.41%), sales jobs (13.00%), and healthcare (7.55%).
+There are especially a lot of people living in Willow Street who work in office and administrative support (19.54%), sales jobs (10.50%), and healthcare (7.20%).

-The overall education level of Willow Street citizens is substantially higher than the typical US community, as 33.69% of adults in Willow Street have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Willow Street citizens is substantially higher than the typical US community, as 30.16% of adults in Willow Street have at least a bachelor's degree.

-The per capita income in Willow Street in 2010 was $32,704, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $130,816 for a family of four.
+The per capita income in Willow Street in 2010 was $32,825, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,300 for a family of four.
 However, Willow Street contains both very wealthy and poor people as well.

 The most common language spoken in Willow Street is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Spanish.